feildawproton/StereoRL/README.md

 # StereoRL
-Unsupervised generation of stereo disparity maps using reinforcement learning and no ground truth
+Unsupervised generation of stereo disparity maps using reinforcement learning and no ground truth.
+From 2021 ECE8441.

 **Depends on**
 - opencv